 The national photography competition and exhibition, developed by Future Water Association and supported by charity partner, the Canal & River Trust, aims to raise awareness and encourage debate about water and waterways in all aspects as seen through the photographer and film-maker’s lens.

 Shortlisted works will be exhibited in a national tour throughout 2019 including at the National Waterways Museum at Ellesmere Port and Gloucester.

 A six month residency prize worth £6000 will be awarded to one of the selected artists over the age of 18.
 The exhibition and awards will be chosen by an expert panel of selectors from the fields of photography, film and the water industry.

 Flow Photo is open to photographers of all ages.
 All photographs and films entered must have been completed since 1 January 2018 and meet the competition’s criteria as stated in the Rules and Guidelines.
-Entry is by online submission through flow-photo.artopps.co.uk/, and deadline for entry is by 5pm (BST) on 5 November 2018.
+Entry is by online submission through flow-photo.artopps.co.uk/, and deadline for entry has been extended do 5pm (BST) on 10 December 2018.

 Paul Horton, chief executive, Future Water Association says: "Water is critical to the economy and the environment.
 Understanding how water interacts with us is essential and with Flow Photo the aim is to stimulate thinking about how we view water.
 Shaping the future of the water sector is core for the association and this photography completion will support this objective."

 Tim Eastop, executive producer of the Canal & River Trust Arts on the Waterways programme, says: "We’re really excited to be supporting this project with Future Water Association.
 The waterways throughout England and Wales are some of the most beautiful and iconic anywhere in the world.
 They are amazing spaces full of variety; one stretch buzzes with life, the next is silent and still, so that you are alone in a world of your own.